Volvo S60: NHTSA

-Third generation (2019–present)
+Third generation (2018)

-Other than the Polestar model, T6 Momentum model and the T6 R-Design all other S60 models can be purchased or leased in the traditional way.
-Polestar models will be offered solely through its Care by Volvo monthly subscription plan.
-The 2019 model went on sale in October 2018.
+The third-generation Volvo S60 entered production in 2018 for the 2019 model, going on sale in October 2018.
+With sales of three-box sedans steadily losing ground to SUV variants (and in Volvo's case, to the V60 as well), US production ended in June 2024 and sales came to an end in North America and Europe.

 Production

-Production began in September 2018 in Ridgeville, South Carolina.
+Production began in September 2018 and ended in June 2024 in Ridgeville, South Carolina.
+Production continued in China for Asian markets as well as Australia, places were traditional sedans still find buyers.
 The third generation of the Volvo S60 is the first Volvo manufactured in the United States.
-A 2.3 e6sqft plant builds over 60,000 vehicles per year for both American and export markets.
+A 2.3 e6sqft plant built over 60,000 vehicles per year for both American and export markets.
 Capacity can go up to 100,000 vehicles per year if demand calls for it.
 The facility is Volvo's seventh, joining two European, three Chinese, and one Malaysian location.
 As of 2022, the plant employs nearly 1,500 people.

 Trim levels

 The S60 is available in Core, Plus, Ultimate, and Polestar trim levels depending on the sales market.
+Other than the Polestar model, T6 Momentum model and the T6 R-Design all other S60 models can be purchased or leased in the traditional way.
+Polestar models will be offered solely through its Care by Volvo monthly subscription plan.

+United Kingdom

+In the United Kingdom, the S60 was offered as R-Design, R-Design Plus, Inscription, Inscription Plus and Polestar Engineered, then from 2020, Plus and Ultimate.